mrmacete/zombie-pharmer/README.md

 # zombie-pharmer

-Open either Shodan search results, a specified IP range, a single IP, or domain and perform an [ipidseq probing using nmap](https://nmap.org/nsedoc/scripts/ipidseq.html).
+Scan either Shodan search results, a specified IP range, a single IP, or domain and perform an [ipidseq probing using nmap](https://nmap.org/nsedoc/scripts/ipidseq.html).

 Shamefully inspired from [device-pharmer](https://github.com/DanMcInerney/device-pharmer) by Dan McInerney.
 The code is simple and meant to be auditable.
 The parallelism is achieved using nmap's one.